osxmidi/LinVst/Wine-tkg/README.md

 Download wine-10.10-staging-tkg-amd64.tar.xz and wine-10.10-staging-tkg-x86.tar.xz (or any non wow64 versions) from https://github.com/Kron4ek/Wine-Builds/releases

+For Debian

+sudo dpkg -r winehq-staging (or winehq-stable)

+sudo dpkg -r wine-staging (or wine-stable)

+For Arch

 uninstall wine-gecko and wine-mono and wine or wine-staging

 sudo pacman -Rs wine-gecko